Hyperbolic groups and local connectivity: Separating horoballs and global cut points

 \begin{proof} If $(\ddag_M)$ fails, then for each $n$ there is a positive number $R_n$ and a triple of points $x_n$, $y_n$, and $z_n$ with $d(x_n,y_n) = d(x_n,z_n) = R_n$ and $d(y_n,z_n) \le M$ such that any path from $y_n$ to $z_n$ in the complement of the closed ball $B_n = \bar{B}(x_n,R_n-C)$ has length at least~$n$.
 Since $X$ is almost extendable, we can choose rays $c_n$ and $c'_n$ based at $x_n$ passing within a distance $C$ of $y_n$ and $z_n$ respectively.

 After passing to a subsequence, we can assume that either $R_n \to \infty$ or $R_n$ remains bounded as $n \to \infty$.
 Suppose first that $R_n$ remains bounded.
 After passing to a further subsequence and applying the cocompact isometry group, we can assume that $x_n, y_n$, and $z_n$ converge to points $x,y,z \in X$ respectively.
 We can also assume that $c_n$ converges to a ray from $x$ to some point $\xi \in \boundary X$ that passes within $C$ of $y$.
 Similarly, $c'_n$ converges to a ray from $x$ to some $\xi'\in \boundary X$ that passes within $C$ of $z$.
-In this case, the closed balls $B_n$ converge to a compact set $B$.
-By construction there is no path of finite length from $y$ to $z$ in the complement of $B$.
-Thus $B$ separates the ends of $X$ containing $\xi$ and $\xi'$.
+In this case, the closed balls $B_n$ converge, in the sense of Kuratowski--Painlev\'{e}, to a compact set $B$.
+The existence of a path $\alpha$ of finite length $< L$ from $y$ to $z$ in the complement of $B$ would imply the existence of a path $\alpha'$ from $y_n$ to $z_n$ in the complement of $B_n$ of length $<L$ for sufficiently large $n$.
+However, there is no such path when $n>L$, so $B$ must separate the ends of $X$ containing $\xi$ and $\xi'$.
 In particular these ends are distinct, which is impossible since $X$ is one-ended.

 Therefore the sequence $R_n$ must limit to infinity.
-As before we can assume that $y_n,z_n$ converge to $y,z \in X$ and that $x_n \to \eta \in \boundary X$.
-In this case the closed balls $B_n$ converge to a closed horoball $B$ centered at $\eta$ such that $y$ and $z$ lie in the complement of $B$.
-The rays $c_n$ converge to a geodesic line from $\eta$ to $\xi$ that passes within a distance $C$ of $y$.
+As before we may pass to a subsequence so that $y_n,z_n$ converge to $y,z \in X$ and $x_n \to \eta \in \boundary X$ and the balls $B_n$ converge to a closed horoball $B$ centered at $\eta$ (see Example~\ref{exmp:LimitOfBalls}).
+In this case $y$ and $z$ must lie in the complement of $B$.
+We may also assume that the rays $c_n$ converge to a geodesic line from $\eta$ to $\xi$ that passes within a distance $C$ of $y$.
 Similarly the rays $c'_n$ converge to a line from $\eta$ to some $\xi'$ that passes within $C$ of $z$.
-Again there is no path of finite length from $y$ to $z$ in the complement of $B$.
+By the same reasoning as above, there is no path of finite length from $y$ to $z$ in the complement of $B$.
 As in the previous case, $B$ is an essentially separating horoball. \end{proof}

 The hyperbolicity of the space $X$ plays a key role in the next result, which does not require a cocompact group action.

 \begin{prop} Suppose $X$ is a one-ended proper $\delta$--hyperbolic space containing an essentially separating horoball $B$ centered at $\eta \in \boundary X$.
 Then $\eta$ is a cut point of $\boundary X$. \end{prop}